 - Vice-Chair, Union Relations

-Sean joined the Bricklayers and Allied Craftworkers Union in 2008 working in the field for 8 years before becoming a field representative with the bricklayers’ benefit funds.
-In his day to day work, he deals with union contractors’ and union members’ benefits and hours and helps create timely and efficient payment procedures.
+Sean joined the Bricklayers and Allied Craftworkers Union in 2008, working in the field for 8 years before becoming a field representative with the bricklayers’ benefit funds.
+In his day-to- day work, he deals with union contractors’ and union members’ benefits and hours while helping to create timely and efficient payment procedures.
 He has been a Lisle resident for 4 years and joined the DuPage Democrats to help build unions and to turn this county blue.
 Sean says his number one goal, always, is to improve the lives of working men and women in DuPage county as well as in Illinois.
 We are excited to have Sean’s youth and passion in growing this organization with an influx of Union support and with an ever-increasing younger, more Democratic demographic in DuPage.

 - Judy Pitts

 Judy has been a committed Democrat since 1968 and became involved with the Milton Democrats in the 1990’s.
 Prior to that, though thinking she was one of the only Democrats in DuPage County, she persevered as a judge of election for many years (her first year as judge there were only 5 Democratic ballots pulled in her precinct; this year they had 43%).
 Judy have been a PC since 2012.
 This is her second term as Secretary of the DuPage Democrats.
 She’s married to Larry Pitts (another committed Democrat) and they have 5 children, 8 grandchildren and 3 step-grandchildren.